MHCommunity/mousehunt-improved/README.md

   - Reorders the recipe list to move one-off recipes to the bottom and minimize their display.
   - Adds an indicator on any collectibles that have a special action.
   - Resizes the crafting table to be easier to read and use.
-  - Adds an 'Open all but one' button to convertibles.
-  - Adds an optional to lock opening convertibles unless you have multiple of them.

 - Better Item View
   - Adds links to [MHCT](https://mhct-win) and [MHWiki](https://mhwiki.hitgrab.com/wiki/index.php) to the popup.